 As important as it is to keep leather moisturized, take care in not over conditioning as this weakens the fibers and can also cause mildew to grow.
 It’s best to apply conditioner a little bit at a time by rubbing it in with your fingers or a soft cloth like a T-shirt or our microfiber cleaning cloth, being careful not to rub on the stitching as you don’t want it to fray or blobs of conditioner stuck in the holes.
 Let the leather absorb the conditioner a little, then wipe off excess with a cloth.
 Remember that some conditioners darken leather more than others, so make sure to test in an inconspicuous spot before applying to the entire item.

 If your leather gets scuffed, just lightly rub the mark using your finger.
 Many times the natural oils in the leather will help buff out small scuff marks.
 Sometimes applying a tiny bit of conditioner on the spot and then wiping it off can help as well.

 If your leather gets soaked, pat the leather with a dry cloth to absorb as much of the water.
 Next, lay it flat and let it dry slowly at room temperature.
 Never use a hair dryer, as speed drying can cause your leather to become dry and crack.
 Keep in mind that certain leathers can stain or discolor when wet.
 This is usually irreversible.
 Remember to condition your leather after it has fully dried to restore moisture and keep your leather looking vibrant.

 Suede is very delicate.
-To remove lint, dust and dirt from your strap, use a soft and clean brush/toothbrush and lightly brush over the surface of the strap to remove debris.
+To remove lint, dust and dirt from your strap, use a suede brush or soft, clean toothbrush and lightly brush over the surface of the suede to remove debris.
 Do not expose to water, excessive sweat or perfumes as stains from these cannot be removed from suede.
-Lightly spray with a suede protector to help keep it from getting too dirty.
+Lightly spray with a suede protector from time to time to prevent light water absorption.